IHE/ITI.PIXm/input/pagecontent/a_issues.md

 ***PIXm 018***
-PIXm does not yet support for the Patient Update Notification, we anticipate that it will be in a future revision.
+PIXm does not yet define a FHIR equivalent for the transactions  PIX Update Notification [ITI-10] and PIXV3 Update Notification [ITI-46], we anticipate that it will be added in a future revision.

 #### Closed Issues